Michael Regan (Australian politician): State politics

-In January 2023, Regan announced that he would run as an Independent candidate for the NSW Legislative Assembly seat of Wakehurst at the March 2023 state election.
+In January 2023, Regan announced that he would run as an Independent candidate for the NSW Legislative Assembly seat of Wakehurst at the March 2023 state election, which was a safe Liberal seat held by the retiring Minister for Health, Brad Hazzard, since 1991.
 Regan noted that the decision of the NSW Government-appointed planning panel to approve a planning proposal for a large 450-dwelling residential subdivision in an area of native bushland known as "Lizard Rock" in Belrose, despite the loss of native bushland and housing development in a bushfire-prone area that it represented, encouraged him to stand on a platform that included advocating for sustainable development.

+On 25 March 2023, Regan was successful in his campaign to win the seat, gaining a 2CP swing of 27.2%, becoming only the second non-Liberal and the first independent candidate to win the seat.
+On his election, Regan announced that he would advocate for "gambling reform, integrity in politics and rebates for solar panels, as well as issues that were close to the hearts of his constituents on the Northern Beaches: roads, buses and the mental health services at Northern Beaches Hospital."
+He delivered his inaugural speech as an MP on 10 May 2023.

-If elected to state parliament, Regan would be permitted to retain his offices as mayor and councillor of Northern Beaches Council "for the balance of the person’s term of office as a councillor or for the period of 2 years (whichever is the shorter period)" in accordance with Section 275(5) of the Local Government Act, 1993, a requirement which came into effect following the passage of the Local Government Amendment (Members of Parliament) Act, 2012.
+As an elected member of Parliament, Regan is permitted to retain his offices as mayor and councillor of Northern Beaches Council "for the balance of the person’s term of office as a councillor or for the period of 2 years (whichever is the shorter period)" in accordance with Section 275(5) of the Local Government Act, 1993, a requirement which came into effect following the passage of the Local Government Amendment (Members of Parliament) Act, 2012.
+On 16 May 2023, Regan resigned as mayor, but announced his intention to remain as a councillor for the rest of the Council term.
+His term as councillor ended at the local government elections in September 2024.